Gabriele Falloppio: Contributions

 Falloppio published only one major work during his lifetime, the Observationes anatomicae, which first came out in 1561.
 Here he presented his numerous new anatomical findings, correcting and expanding on the works of Galen and Vesalius.
 Some of his findings referred to the head and the brain.
 He added much to what was known before about the internal ear and described in detail the tympanum and its relations to the osseous ring in which it is situated.
 He also described minutely the circular and oval windows (fenestræ) and their communication with the vestibule and cochlea.
 He was the first to point out the connection between the mastoid cells and the middle ear.
 His description of the lacrimal ducts in the eye was a marked advance on those of his predecessors and he also gave a detailed account of the ethmoid bone and its cells in the nose.
 The aquaeductus Fallopii, the canal through which the facial nerve passes after leaving the auditory nerve, is also named after him.
 He also described the Fallopian hiatus, an opening in the anterosuperior part of the petrosal bone.

 His contributions to the anatomy of the bones and muscles were very valuable as well.
-He discovered among other the muscle that lifts the upper eyelid.
+He discovered, among others, the muscle that lifts the upper eyelid.
 He studied the reproductive organs in both sexes, and gave the first precise description of the uterine tube, which leads from the ovary to the uterus and bears his name to this day.
 He was the first to describe the ileocecal valve, which prevents a reflux of fecal matter from the colon to the small intestines, and demonstrated its function to his students.
-He also was the first to identify the vessels in the abdomine which were later called lacteals because of their milky appearance after meals.
+He also was the first to identify the vessels in the abdomen which were later called lacteals because of their milky appearance after meals.